 Similarly, the MF provider must contact Sipwise C5 operator to offer him valid client certificates that the MF element will use to establish secured connection to the Sipwise C5 on X1 interface.

 17.3.2.3 Configuration of LI Service

-In order to enable LI services on Sipwise C5 the platform administrator has to explicitly enable lawful interception through the main configuration file (config.yml).
+To enable LI services on Sipwise C5 the platform administrator has to enable lawful interception through the main configuration file (config.yml).